 We're doing a study to compare two dietary approaches for people with prediabetes.
-This research will test whether a standard version or very low-carbohydrate version of the Diabetes Prevention Program better improves outcomes like blood glucose control and body weight for patients with prediabetes who follow one of these approaches for 12 months.
+This research will test whether a DASH or very low-carbohydrate diet better improves outcomes like blood glucose control and body weight for adults with polycystic ovary syndrome (PCOS) who follow one of these approaches for 12 months.

 Before you can join the study, we'll need to make sure you qualify.
-To find out whether you qualify, we'll check your hemoglobin A1c (HbA1c), which is a measure of how well your glucose has been controlled over the previous few months.
-Checking your HbA1c will require that you get a fasting blood draw, where we'll also measure your glucose, insulin, lipids, and inflammation.
-Approximately 2 tsp will be drawn from your arm.
-These results will become part of your baseline results for the LEAP study if you are eligible and decide to join the trial.
+To find out whether you qualify, we'll check some of your blood tests.
+You may need to have more than one blood draw completed to determine if you are eligible.
+Approximately 1 tbsp. will be drawn from your arm.
+These results will become part of your baseline results for the SUPER study if you are eligible and decide to join the trial.
+These blood tests will check your overall health, as well as your blood sugar (HbA1c) and hormones.

-You will have this fasting blood draw at a Labcorp location.
+You will have this fasting blood draw at a LabCorp location.
 You can go to whichever location is most convenient for you.
-A list of locations will be provided to you when you receive your lab order for your blood draw.
 Fasting means that you cannot have anything to eat or drink except for water for 12 hours before you arrive.
-We will draw less than 1 tablespoon of blood from your arm for these tests.

-Your blood will be drawn and analyzed at Labcorp, which will destroy whatever blood is leftover when the analysis is complete.
+Your blood will be drawn and analyzed by Labcorp.
+They will destroy whatever blood is leftover when the analysis is complete.